dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 But Stevan said that it wasn't bothering him too much.
 For developers new to OO, it seems weird to tell them that their attributes can have

-That's probably too many cases...
-Getting rid of one of them looks sane to me.
-Plus, in standard Perl programming, if an optional argument is not passed to a function, it's not "non-existent", it's _undef_.
-So it makes sense to have a similar behavior in mop.
-After all, we got this "not set" state only because objects are stored in HashRef, so it looks like it's an implementation detail that made its way into becoming a concept on its own.

 ## Roles